arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 To check if the Arduino sketch is working correctly, you may want to read the messages from the `Serial.println` statements.
 You cannot currently read them directly in the serial monitor of the Arduino IDE.
 Instead, you can use a simple service called **`py-serialrpc`**, which listens for those messages and prints them to the console.

 This service needs to run on the Linux side of the X8.
 You can get the files [here](assets/py-serialrpc.zip).
+The compressed file will have every file needed to build a container as the docker compose app.
 From the command prompt of your local machine, navigate to the adb tool folder and upload the files to the X8 with command:

 ```bash
 adb push <local directory path>/py-serialrpc /home/fio